ArminJo/Arduino-OpenWindowAlarm/README.md

 |---------|------|
 | [![YouTube video](https://github.com/ArminJo/Arduino-OpenWindowAlarm/blob/master/pictures/OpenWindowAlarm1.jpg)](https://youtu.be/6l_QOM59nyc)<br/> OpenWindowAlarm on a windowsill | [![Instructable](https://github.com/ArminJo/Arduino-OpenWindowAlarm/blob/master/pictures/instructables-logo-v2.png)](https://www.instructables.com/id/Arduino-Open-Window-Detector-for-Winter/) |

-# Function
+# Functional overview
 Every 24 seconds a reading is taken of the ATtiny internal temperature sensor which has a resolution of 1 degree.
-If temperature is lower than the "old" temperature value, an alarm is issued five minutes later if by then the condition still holds true.<br/>
+If temperature is lower than the "old" temperature value, an **alarm is issued five minutes later** if by then the condition still holds true.<br/>
-A detection of an open window is indicated by a longer 20 ms blink and a short click every 24 seconds.
+**Detection of an open window** is indicated by a longer 20 ms blink and a short click every 24 seconds.
-A low battery is indicated by beeping and flashing the LED every 24 seconds.
+**Low battery** is indicated by beeping and flashing the LED every 24 seconds.
 Only the beep (not the flash) is significantly longer than the beep for an open window detection.

 # How to make your own
 ### The parts you need: